4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Yala National Park is Sri Lanka’s most famous wildlife park and should definitely be on your Sri Lanka itinerary.

 It’s known for its wild elephants and elusive Leopards.
-You can book 4×4 Safari tours of Yala National Park when you arrive at Yala or you can book a private half-day Yala safari online.
+When you arrive at Yala National Park, you can book 4×4 safari tours or a private half-day safari online.

 Booking Yala Safari